diffusor/taketake/design/robust_file_copy.rst

    c.
 Decache the copied dest files

-   d. par2 verified the copied dest files
+   d. par2 verify the copied dest files

    e.
 Move the final flac and par2 files into the dest directory::